(Updated 2022) We have two main sources of information.

 We also use other standardized data-collection methods.

-Most places we contacted had a cash or self-pay price easily available that they were able to quote.
+Many places we contacted had a cash or self-pay price easily available that they were able to quote.
 Those prices we have listed here.
 Some respondents said they had some provision for need, a sliding scale for example, or “only for qualified patients.”
 We’ve used that detail in the “notes.”

 If they cannot tell us a price, we list it as $0 (our database structure requires a number) and add in the notes: “No prices over the phone” or “Prices over the phone for patients only.”